Bropell/Asthma_Analysis_in_California_Counties/README.md

 -  We got an error due to spaces in the dataset and used the "TRIM" funtion in order to properly merge columns.

+-  When Mergeing the datasets in SQL we continously had to delete added County columns

 ### Resources used:

 - https://stackoverflow.com/questions/54497059/pandas-filling-column-in-dataset-with-data-from-another-dataset-based-on-matchi